Streamerbot/docs/streamerbot/1.get-started/5.examples/csharp_obsraw.md

    ![C# Raw Copy CPH](assets/csharp_obsraw_copycph.png)

-   In our example, we want to make a `GetInputSettings` request to get the text of a Text (GDI+) source called **Bitrate Text**.
+   In our example, we want to send a `GetInputSettings` request to get the text of a Text (GDI+) source called **Bitrate Text**.
 Copying the CPH method leaves us with this in our clipboard:

    ```cs
    CPH.ObsSendRaw("GetInputSettings", "{\"inputName\":\"Bitrate Text\"}", 0);